-California State Parks supports equal access.
+California State Parks does not discriminate against individuals with disabilities.
 Prior to arrival, visitors with disabilities who need assistance should call the phone numbers below.
-To receive this publication in an alternate format. write to the Communications Office at the following address.
+To receive this publication in an alternate format, write to the Communications Office at the following address.